 Another anchor model made by Fortress is the Fortress Guardian Danforth Boat Anchor.
 Guardian anchors are more affordable and are an excellent alternative to heavy steel anchors.
 They are also safer.
 These anchor models are a result of years of R&D by Fortress.

-Guardian anchors are also made of Fortress’ special manufacturing process of high tensile and corrosion-resistant aluminum-magnesium alloy material.
-This material is made more affordable by using smaller extrusion profiles as well as the removal of extra features like adjustable fluke angles.
+Guardian anchors are made of Fortress’ special manufacturing process of high tensile and corrosion-resistant aluminum-magnesium alloy material.
+This material is made more affordable by using smaller extrusion profiles and removing extra features like adjustable fluke angles.
 The process also eliminated several machining steps and removed the process of anodizing the metal.

 Another modification to make it more affordable is that the Guardian anchor can only be adjusted to a single 32-degree angle.
 Fortress Anchors can be adjusted from 32 to 45 degrees to give them additional holding power.
 All Guardian anchors also have Mud Palms.
 This design element helps these anchors to set quicker in all types of sea bottoms.